-1. They Have a Media Presence
+1. Do They Have a Media Presence?

 Are they published?
-Do they run a blog or write for a national publication?
+Do they run a blog or write for national publications?
 Can you find articles or TV interviews, even locally, in which they have participated?
 If the answer is yes to any of these, then these advisers are probably a good place to start.
 As you begin the interview process, knowing that someone is putting him or herself out there is a trustworthy sign.
 You can scrutinize their work, thoughts, and results based on what they’ve said in the past.

-2. They're a Certified Financial Planner™
+2. Are They a Certified Financial Planner™?

-That board strives to maintain the four E's:
+The CFP® board strives to maintain the four E's: